apacheignite/documentation/sql/sql-queries.md

   "body": "Learn more about local SQL queries in Ignite from [this page](doc:local-queries)."
 }
 [/block]
-Second, if a query is executed over a `PARTITIONED` cache then the execution flow will be the following:
+Second, if a query is executed over a `PARTITIONED` cache, then the execution flow will be the following:
 * The query will be parsed and split into multiple map queries and a single reduce query.
 * All the map queries are executed on all the data nodes where cache data resides.
 * All the nodes provide result sets of local execution to the query initiator (reducing node) that, in turn, will accomplish the reduce phase by properly merging provided result sets.